 The course has run since 2008 and has been a great success.
 Participants have consistently commented on the excellent teaching and feedback includes "I learnt so much in such a short time", "I would recommend this course" and "This has saved me months of work".
 Each year we find that many people have had the course recommended by a friend or colleague.

-Planning is underway for the next International Clinical Trials Methodology Conference 2021.
-Details will be available early 2020.
+Planning is underway for the next International Clinical Trials Methodology Conference 2022.

-The next Royal Statistical Society Annual meeting will be held in Bournemouth, 7-10 September 2020.
+The next Royal Statistical Society Annual meeting will be held 6-9 September 2021, in Manchester.

 The RSS International Conference has established itself as the only conference in the UK for anyone interested in statistics and data science.